Burswood, Western Australia: History

-Efforts were made to establish a residential district at "Riversdale Estate", but the use of Burswood Island as part of a sewerage filtration system (1906-1934) and the existence of various light industries from the 1910s onward worked against development.
+Efforts were made to establish a residential district at "Riversdale Estate", but the use of Burswood Island as part of a sewerage filtration system (1906–1934) and the existence of various light industries from the 1910s onward worked against development.
 Residents in the area requested a change of name and in 1921, the name Rivervale was adopted.

 In 1985, the development of the Burswood Island Resort, including a casino, rehabilitated the name and the suburb was gazetted as Burswood in 1993, also including the residential area of Victoria Park south of Burswood Road.
+The resort is now known as Crown Perth.

 Population

-In the 2016 Census, there were 2,340 people in Burswood.
-42.0% of people were born in Australia.
-The next most common country of birth was England at 6.8%.
-56.8% of people spoke only English at home.
-Other languages spoken at home included Mandarin at 5.7%.
-The most common responses for religion were No Religion 31.5% and Catholic 22.2%.
+In the 2021 Census, there were 2,779 people in Burswood.
+47.0% of people were born in Australia.
+The next most common country of birth was England at 6.1%.
+63.0% of people spoke only English at home.
+Other languages spoken at home included Mandarin at 6.2%.
+The most common responses for religion were No Religion 41.2% and Catholic 18.8%.

 Notably 8.8% of Burswood's population has Chinese ancestry, well above the state or national averages.